 RBE with GitHub Actions

-Using BuildBuddy RBE with Github Actions is the simplest way to get started using BuildBuddy with a CI system.
+Using BuildBuddy with Github Actions is an easy way to get started using BuildBuddy with a CI system.
+For an even easier way to get started, see the BuildBuddy Workflows Setup Guide.

 Setup instructions